HerdOfBears/project-benchmark-seq2struct/README.md

       |- Makefile
       |- ipynb/
          |- ... -->
-# benchmarking structure prediction models for the prediction of peptide structure
+# benchmarking structure prediction models
+This project is concerned with benchmarking various protein structure prediction models and methods on how well they predict peptide structure.
+Peptides are on the order of 2 to 50 amino acid residues, and homology modelling does not work as well on them.

 ### Styling